What to do on a weekend in Johannesburg? Just follow my itinerary with the best things to do in the city š

 Where is Joburg?

 Johannesburg is located on the Highveld, a plateau region in South Africa, at an elevation of 1,750 m (5,740 ft).
-(Check exact location here).
+(Check the exact location here).

 How to get to Johannesburg?

 Johannesburg is served principally by OR Tambo International Airport for both domestic and international flights.
-Lanseria Airport, located to the north-west of the city and closer to the business hub of Sandton, is used for commercial flights to Cape Town, Durban, Port Elizabeth, Botswana, and Sun City.
+Lanseria Airport, located to the northwest of the city and closer to the business hub of Sandton, is used for commercial flights to Cape Town, Durban, Port Elizabeth, Botswana, and Sun City.

 The rapid rail link, Gautrain, connects the OR Tambo International Airport to the districts of Sandton, Midrand, Sandburg, and Rosebank, and central Johannesburg to Soweto, Pretoria, and most of the satellite towns along the Witwatersrand.

-Best Time to go to Johannesburg?
+When is the best time to go to Johannesburg?

 Johannesburg enjoys a sunny climate, with the summer months (October to April) characterized by hot days followed by afternoon thundershowers and cool evenings, and the winter months (May to September) by dry, sunny days followed by cold nights.

-Temperatures in Johannesburg are usually fairly mild due to the city’s high elevation, with an average maximum daytime temperature in January of 25.6 °C (78.1 °F), dropping to an average maximum of around 16 °C (61 °F) in June.
+Temperatures in Johannesburg are usually fairly mild due to the city’s high elevation, with an average maximum daytime temperature in January of 25.6°C (78.1°F), dropping to an average maximum of around 16°C (61°F) in June.

 The best times to visit Johannesburg are from March to May and September to November.
-During these low season months, crowds lessen, prices drop and the weather is relatively warm and dry.
+During these low-season months, crowds lessen, prices drop and the weather is relatively warm and dry.

 I visited Johannesburg in August and the weather was very dry and chilly at night.